Are you wondering how to feed vegans at Thanksgiving? I can help! Here's your How-To Vegan Thanksgiving Guide made especially for non-vegan friends.

 My wife Charleen and I are the only vegans in either of our large extended families.
 There are no vegetarians either, not even among our friends.
-We do have friends who are vegan — but they live further away from us than we’d like — so we don’t get to see them often.
+We do have vegan friends — but they live further away from us than we’d like — so we don’t get to see them often.
 Mostly it’s just us at social events as the only vegans.

 We’ve been living vegan for almost thirteen years now, which means we’ve been baffling our non-vegan friends and families during the holidays for a long time.
 My experience has made me a pro at navigating tricky holiday situations with well-meaning loved ones who don’t quite understand what the whole vegan thing means.

-I was discussing this with Charleen the other day and the simplest thought struck me: For the most part, vegans know how to navigate Thanksgiving, it’s the non-vegans who don’t.
+I was discussing this with Charleen the other day, and a thought struck me: For the most part, vegans know how to navigate Thanksgiving, it’s the non-vegans who don’t.

 That got me thinking.